 The scope of the contract also included multiple utility relocations and construction of crossings over three major roadways and Mimico Creek watershed.

 Rolling stock for the Air Rail Link (ARL) between Toronto Pearson International Airport and Union Station

 A $53m contract was awarded to the Sumitomo Corporation and its partner Nippon Sharyo in March 2011 for supplying 12 diesel multiple units (DMUs) for deployment in the air rail link.

-The contract also includes six additional cars, spare parts, special maintenance tools and contingencies for Metrolinx's design changes.
-The cost of the project can be extended to $75m.
-The delivery of the vehicles is expected to be completed by 2014.
+The contract also included six additional cars, spare parts, special maintenance tools and contingencies for Metrolinx's design changes.
+The cost of the project was extended to $75m.

-The DMU vehicles will have tier-4 diesel engines to meet the emission standards.
+The UP Express DMU vehicle has Tier-4 diesel engines to meet the emission standards.
 The vehicles are convertible to electric propulsion in future.
-They will also be incorporated with crush energy management features.
-The trains will be operated at 15 minutes frequency.
+They are also incorporated with crush energy management features.
+The trains are operated at a 15min frequency.